 Endometrial implants respond to changes in the female hormone, estrogen.
 The implants may grow and bleed like the uterine lining does during your period.
 Tissue around the area can become irritated, inflamed, and swollen.
-Scar tissue (adhesions), may be formed due to the breakdown and bleeding of this tissue each month.
-Sometimes adhesions can cause organs to stick together.
+Scar tissue (adhesion), may be formed due to the breakdown and bleeding of this tissue each month.
+Sometimes an adhesion can cause organs to stick together.

 While many women with endometriosis have no symptoms, some will experience:

 - Chronic pelvic pain